Recipes from Italy

 • 450 g (1 pound) chestnuts.
 You should get about 250 g (~½ pound) of boiled and peeled chestnuts

-• 150 g (¾ cup) of granulated sugar
+• 150 g (¾ cup) granulated sugar

-• 50 g (¼ cup) of condensed milk
+• 50 g (¼ cup) condensed milk

-• 200 g (¾ cup) of fresh whole milk
+• 200 g (¾ cup) fresh whole milk

-• 250 ml (1 cup) of fresh heavy whipping cream
+• 250 ml (1 cup) fresh heavy cream

-• unsweetened cocoa powder for decoration
+• unsweetened cocoa powder, for decoration

 chestnut gelato recipe step 1